raygene3d-team/raygene3d-demo/README.md

 <img src="https://github.com/raygene3d-team/raygene3d-demo/blob/main/preview.jpg" width="120" height="120">

-# RayGene Demo
+# RayGene3D Demo

-Demo is powered by RayGene and utilizes its most common rendering features.
+Demo is powered by RayGene3D and utilizes its most common rendering features.
 It presents Crytek Sponza scene including one point light with omni-shadowing and ImGUI wrapper.

 Demo shows how to use:
 - direct/indirect drawing